Workforce profile

 1 Overview

 Reading Borough Council strives to be an inclusive and fair employer.
 The analysis of our workforce profile in relation to equalities is central to making sure that this happens.
-This report provides an overview of the range of people in the council and serves as an evidence base to inform the council’s equalities objectives, which form part of the Public Sector Equality Duty (Equality Act 2010).
-The information contained in this document is also reported to the council’s Personnel Committee.
+This report provides an overview of the range of people in the Council and serves as an evidence base to inform the Council’s equalities objectives, which form part of the Public Sector Equality Duty (Equality Act 2010).
+The information contained in this document is also reported to the Council’s Personnel Committee.

-This report will be updated on an annual basis and the information provided is based on the last complete financial year (2022/23), unless otherwise indicated.
+This report will be updated on an annual basis and the information provided is based on the last complete financial year (2023/24), unless otherwise indicated.

 2 Vacancies, applicants, leavers and maternity leave